SlimeVR/SlimeVR-Docs-Site/src/tools/lime-slimes.md

 ### The IMU I want to use is not listed what do I do?

-You can contact me (@rosdayle) on the slimevr discord and ask me to model the 3D files for you.
+You can contact me (rosdayle) on the slimevr discord and ask me to model the 3D files for you.

 ### I have an issue

-You can ask on the slimevr discord for help contact me (@rosdayle).
+You can ask on the slimevr discord for help contact me (rosdayle).

 ### Where is the L,i,me software?

 There is none, L,i,me is a hardware solution that works with any slimevr firmware branch (Such as 0.
 BMI branch)

-*Created by smeltie & rosdayle*
+*Created by smeltie and rosdayle*